lkgarcia/whitepaper/blog/02-balancing-autonomy-and-agency.md

 This tiered approach also aligns with emerging concepts like **AI autonomy certification**, which may eventually help institutions communicate an agent's oversight level more transparently[^d].
 While formal standards are still evolving, defining and documenting each agent’s autonomy level can support clearer governance, risk assessment, and stakeholder alignment.

+## Banking Regulation and AI Governance Landscape

+While no unified regulation governs AI agents, global regulators are increasingly setting expectations that address both **agency** and **autonomy** in AI systems.

+**Human accountability** is a central theme.
+In 2025, Singapore’s MAS proposed that boards attest to their understanding of deployed AI, warning that greater autonomy could amplify risks like service failures or missed financial crimes[^c].
+The EU’s draft AI Act classifies credit scoring and fraud detection as “high risk,” requiring human-in-the-loop controls, transparency, and bias testing.
+In the U.S., existing rules—such as fair lending laws and model risk guidance (SR 11-7)—are being applied to AI, requiring validation, documentation, and monitoring.

+**Operational risk and consumer protection** are also key.
+The U.S. CFPB cautioned in 2023 that chatbots must not obstruct customer access to resolution pathways[^b].
+In the UK, the FCA and Bank of England noted that while most firms use AI, many lack a full understanding of their systems, raising concerns about fairness, security, and explainability[^7].

+**Documentation and auditability** are emerging priorities.
+Regulators expect AI agents’ actions and decisions to be logged—particularly in multi-agent workflows.
+Some banks have begun developing internal **AI registers** to track models, usage, data inputs, and responsible owners.
+These may soon become mandatory under laws like the EU AI Act.

+Lastly, regulators are signaling that **third-party AI services** fall under the same accountability standards.
+Banks must apply governance controls not only to internal agents but also to external vendors—extending familiar cloud oversight practices to AI.
+The core message: *banks remain fully responsible for the outcomes of their AI systems*, regardless of who builds them.

+## Real-World Examples of AI Governance Failures

+Though fully autonomous agents in banking are still emerging, early incidents already highlight governance gaps:

+* **Credit Bias and Litigation:** Some banks faced lawsuits after AI credit models disproportionately denied or overcharged minority applicants[^6].
+The issue often stemmed from biased training data and unchecked optimization goals—high agency without ethical constraints.

+* **Chatbot Escalation Failures:** In 2023, regulators received complaints about chatbots mishandling disputes and failing to escalate to humans[^b].
+One bot confirmed a dispute and promised a refund—but never triggered any backend process, violating resolution timelines.

+* **Automation Glitches:** In 2024, a bank’s automated system mistakenly showed $0 balances to 20,000 customers, causing panic[^8].
+While not AI-driven, the incident illustrates how unmonitored automation can scale errors instantly.

+* **Data Leakage Risks:** Employees using external AI tools exposed confidential client data[^9], prompting many banks to restrict public chatbot use until secure alternatives were deployed.

+These failures weren’t caused by rogue AI—they stemmed from **routine breakdowns in oversight, escalation, and testing**.
+Each scenario underscores the need for guardrails, auditability, and clear accountability—issues addressed in the next section.

 :::danger Bookmark
 Review ends here.
 :::